How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 How To Create A Clothing Tech Pack

 When you express your ideas and specs to your sample designer and factory, tech packs are a precious fashion business product.
-The more information you can offer them, the less space for error.
+The more information you can provide, the less room for error.

 The more thoroughly you render your demands, the less likely they will be misinterpreted.
-The better you put it in writing, the less probable you are to be personally accountable for repairs.
+The better you put it in writing, the less likely you are to be personally accountable for repairs.

 To create a clothing tech pack: